stanleyatala/IoTGateway/README.md

 IoTGateway
 ==========

 Development of a Gateway IoT Open Source.
-Based on BeagleBone Black or Raspberry Pi.
+Based on Raspberry Pi + Piface Control & Display.